REPORTER, PHOTOJOURNALIST, ADVOCATE

 Law Offices of Ron L. Kuby

-Provided paralegal services to renowned criminal defense and civil rights attorney Ronald L. Kuby, including legal research and fact investigations that helped aid in exonerating wrongly-convicted defendants, and vindicating clients' constitutional and civil rights.
+Provided paralegal services to renowned criminal defense and civil rights attorney Ronald L. Kuby, including legal research and fact investigations of prisoners alleging they were wrongly-convicted, and vindicating clients' constitutional and civil rights.

 Prisoners’ Rights Advocate – 2000-2003